310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kaoru %}
-Kanata-kuuun, does that mean you don't see the Marine Life club as somewhere you belong?
+Kanata-kuuun, does that mean you don't see the Marine Life Club as somewhere you belong?

 That’s so cold~ Did you hear that, Souma-kun?
 Kanata-kun said Ryuseitai is the only place he belongs~♪
 {% endbubble %}

 {% bubble Souma %}
 What?
 Buchou-dono~ What are we lacking?
-I am ashamed of myself—If there is anything you would like us to change, then please tell me!
+I am ashamed of myself — If there is anything you would like us to change, then please tell me!
 {% endbubble %}

 {% bubble Kanata v2 %}